LLM Multi-Agent Systems: Challenges and Open Problems: Agent Memory and Information Retrieval

 \section{Agent Memory and Information Retrieval}

-The memory in single-LLM agent system refers to the agent's ability to record, manage, and utilize data, such as past historical queries and some external data sources, to help inference and enhance decision-making and reasoning~\citep{yao2023tree,park2023generative,li2023mot,wang2023augmenting,guo2023prompt}.
-While the memory in a single-LLM agent system primarily focuses on internal data management and utilization, a multi-agent system requires the agents to work collaboratively to complete some tasks, necessitating not only the individual memory capabilities of each agent but also a sophisticated mechanism for sharing, integrating, and managing information across the different agents, thus poses challenges to memory and information retrieval.
+The memory in single-LLM agent systems refers to the agent's ability to record, manage, and utilize data, such as past historical queries and some external data sources, to help inference and enhance decision-making and reasoning~\citep{yao2023tree,park2023generative,li2023mot,wang2023augmenting,guo2023prompt}.
+While the memory in a single-LLM agent system primarily focuses on internal data management and utilization, a multi-agent system requires agents to work collaboratively to complete some tasks, necessitating the individual memory capabilities of each agent as well as a sophisticated mechanism for sharing, integrating, and managing information across agents, thus poses challenges to memory and information retrieval.